kontent-ai/management-sdk-net/README.md

 ### Importing modular and linked content

 The content you are importing will often contain references to other pieces of imported content.
 A content item can reference assets or point to other content items used as modular content or links.
-To avoid having to import objects in a specific order (and solve problems with cyclical dependencies), you can use **external IDs** to reference non-existent (not-yet-imported) content.
+To avoid having to import objects in a specific order (and solve problems with cyclical dependencies), you can use **external IDs** to reference non-existent (not-yet-imported) content:

 1. Define external IDs for all content you want to import in advance.
 2. When referencing another piece of content, use its external ID.